 Ukraine celebrates Christmas on Jan.
 7th in accordance with the Eastern Orthodox religious calendar, though New Year's Eve has been, because of Soviet culture, the more important holiday in Ukraine.
 So, for example, the Christmas tree that is decorated on Independence Square in Kiev doubles as a New Year's tree.
 An increasing number of families celebrate Christmas in Ukraine, both because they want to return to this tradition that was abandoned after the Russian Revolution of 1917 and because they want to establish their own relationship with the holiday.

 Sviaty Vechir, or Holy Evening, is the Ukrainian Christmas Eve that takes place on January 6.
 A candle in the window welcomes those without families to join in the celebration of this special time, and the Christmas Eve dinner is not served until the first star appears in the sky, signifying the journey of three kings.

 Families celebrate with holiday dishes made especially for the event.
 They contain no meat, dairy or animal fat, though fish, such as herring, can be served.
 Twelve dishes symbolize the 12 apostles.
-One of the dishes is traditionally kutya, an ancient dish made from wheat, poppy seeds and nuts, and all members of the family share this dish.
-A place setting might be laid to remember someone who has died.
-Hay might be brought into the house to remind those gathered of the manger in which Christ was born, and believers might attend church services that night or early Christmas morning.
+One of the dishes is traditionally kutya, an ancient dish made from wheat, poppy seeds, and nuts, and all members of the family share this dish.
+An extra place setting might be laid to remember someone who has died.
+Hay might be brought into the house to remind those gathered of the manger in which Christ was born, and believers may attend church services that night or early Christmas morning.

 Wheat and Caroling